Ultimate Travel Trailer Maintenance Checklist for DIY RVers [by RVers]

 Don’t forget that camper tires carry the weight of your camper so they have a lot riding on them as well.

-Visually inspecitng your tires before every trip is important.
+Visually inspecting your tires before every trip is important.
 RVers should look for uneven wear on their tires, flat spots on the tires, bubbles on the sidewalls, cracks, and other defects.

 What does a tire with uneven wear look like?

-Uneven wear can show up in several ways, the inside tread of the tire could be wearing down faster than the rest of the tread.
+Uneven wear can show up in several ways; the inside tread of the tire could be wearing down faster than the rest of the tread.
 Or maybe the outside is wearing faster.
-Or maybe there is a flat spot all the way across the tire usually caused by breaking too hard (e.g., locking up the breaks).
+Or maybe there is a flat spot all the way across the tire, usually caused by breaking too hard (e.g., locking up the brakes).

 If any of these signs of uneven wear show up during your inspection, stop by a tire store and get an expert opinion OR replace the affected tires.
 It may also be smart to talk with a qualified RV Tech to understand if you have a bigger issue with your suspension going on!

-Bubbles on tire sidewalls can mean there is a defect which makes the tire weaker.
+Bubbles on tire sidewalls can mean there is a defect that makes the tire weaker.
 Again, have the tire evaluated by a competent tire expert.

 Spending a few minutes inspecting for uneven tire wear can save you hours on the side of the road and thousands of dollars in repair costs!